 Situated in downtown Durham in free office space for the first two years, the Network gained recognition for its solid mission of service so that by 1987, there were 500 members, and the Network moved to Chapel Hill.
 For eighteen months the office was in the director’s home, and the library was packed away in her closet.
 Then, thanks to a grant from the Bryan Family Foundation, the Network moved to a new home at the charming 1933 White Cross School, seven miles west of Carrboro on Highway 54.

 The Network strives to lead, promote, educate, and–most importantly–connect writers, at all levels of skill and experience, from across the state and beyond.
 Though the Network’s programs and services have adapted to changing economies and new technologies, we recognize that writers will always need to work toward excellence, search for opportunity, and feel a part of a community.
-For more than twenty-five years, the Network has made excellence, opportunity, and community a little easier for North Carolina’s writers to find, and we look forward to doing so for many years more.
+For more than thirty-five years, the Network has made excellence, opportunity, and community a little easier for North Carolina’s writers to find, and we look forward to doing so for many years more.